 Is it safe to travel to Italy during Coronavirus?
 Do you know where to travel in Italy during covid?
 Starting from April 16, a non-stop Covid-free train will operate between Rome and Milan and vice versa.
+It’s good news to know that we can travel in Italy by train this way.
 Only passengers and staff tested negative to Covid-19 will board.
 Trains will operate from Rome (8:50 am) to Milan and from Milan (18:00) to Rome.

 How to access the covid-free trains

 There is some coronavirus news in Italy.
 Above all, to board the train, travelers need to go to the platform 45 minutes before departure.
 After that, travelers will need a certification of a molecular or quick antigenic swab, carried out in the 48 hours prior to departure.
 The result must certify the negativity to Covid- 19.
 In the alternative, it is also possible to make a free of charge swab on the day of departure.
 It is possible to do the swab at the Centers of the Italian Red Cross.
 They are located near the Roma Termini and Milano Centrale stations.
 In addition, travelers need a travel document and a valid identification document.
 Anyone who has positive test results will not be allowed to board the train.
 However, the train company will give a 100% refund.
 Onboard, the usage of the mask remains mandatory.